Andreas Deja: Early life

-Deja grew up in Dinslaken near Duisburg, where he began honing his drawing skills as a teenager.
+Andreas Deja was born on April 1, 1957, in Gdańsk, Poland, and in 1958, moved with his family to Dinslaken, Germany near Duisburg, where he began honing his drawing skills as a teenager.
 He credits seeing Disney's The Jungle Book as an 11-year-old with inspiring him to become an animator.
 At that young age, he promptly wrote to Walt Disney Productions to express his interest in working there, and received back a form letter which he has kept ever since.
 Deja later summarized the letter and how he acted on it as follows: "Please, do not send us any copies of Mickey Mouse.
 We can teach you that.
 You need to become an artist in your own right first.
 Watch the world around you.
 Draw your brothers and sisters.
 Go to the zoo.
 Sketch the animals a lot ...
 I took it very seriously ...
 I knew I had to be good.
 I knew I had to be above average."
 Following the advice from Disney’s letter, he regularly visited the Duisburg Zoo to study animal anatomy and movement, experiences that would later influence his animation of characters such as Scar in The Lion King.

 After graduating from Theodor-Heuss Gymnasium (secondary school) in Dinslaken, where he was taught by the artist and art teacher Alfred Grimm, he studied graphic design at the Folkwang Hochschule in Essen, Germany.